kapouer/matchdom/README.md

 A parsed expression has properties:

-- path: array of strings
+- path: actual list of keys used to access data
 - filters: array of filters
 - filter: index of current filter in filters